By Scott Lorenz

 Kickstarter is a for-profit company that was created to support creative projects (for a 5% fee against the funds collected) because they believe creative projects make for a better world.
-Since its inception in 2009, there have been 165,189 successfully funded projects for more than 5 billion dollars!
+Since its inception there have been hundreds of thousands of successfully funded projects for billions of dollars!
 Although the majority of projects raise less than $10,000, an increasing number have reached six, seven, and even eight figures.

 Here’s how Kickstarter works:

 Project creators join Kickstarter and set a funding goal and deadline.
 If people like their project, they donate money to support it.
 An author can use the money for publishing or distribution costs, to upgrade to a better distributor, or to pay for the costs of the book publicist hired to give your book the push it needs.

 Kickstarter has an all-or-nothing policy that states you must reach your goal before receiving any money.
 However, don’t let this scare you because even if you don’t receive a penny, you can get your book in front of more readers and obviously, that’s never a bad thing.

 I’m going to be frank here: The reality is that while many authors have benefited from Kickstarter, a lot of the campaigns flat out failed, especially when the creative person tried to run their own campaign without first researching what works or asking for professional assistance.